Glossary of pinball terms: B

 The upright glass panel in the backbox, displaying the game's title and an illustration.
 The first backglass with lighted scoring appeared in 1935.
 Backglass production employs a reverse glass printing technique, with layers of color screen printed on the back of the glass, and can include unpainted sections to view displays for score or ball count.
-Backglasses are a popular item among collectors for its artistic quality.
+Backglasses are often treated as collectors' items due to their perceived artistic qualities.